Common Symptoms Of A Bad EGR Valve You Might Not Know

 Failed Emission Test

 A functioning EGR valve reduces the emission of a vehicle.
-When it’s failing, the exhaust pipe will discharge more pollutants than the approved level.
+When it fails, the exhaust pipe will discharge more pollutants than the approved level.
 Most countries require a vehicle’s emission test every six months.
 Check the EGR system if your car fails the test.

 Warning Signs According To The EGR Valve’s Position